1503 Lake Dr SE

 Grand Rapids, MI 49506

-Pattern can be purchased from Ravelry through your LYS, Michigan Fibre Studio.
+Materials: To be purchased at Michigan Fibre Studio.